Update: Orange now resides in the graveyard of Chapel Street, having permanently shut it’s doors.

 The mushroom and three-cheese arancini were delicious, as expected.
 I mean, it’s hard to go wrong with arancini.
 The pulled pork sliders were the only let-down, with chewy pork and brioche buns that were more Woolworths, less artisan bakery.

 Then for main, we split the 300-gram Aged Scotch Fillet that came with kipler chips and field mushrooms.
-I’ve mentioned before (in my Graze Bar post) that I avoid red meat like it’s swine flu, so I had planned on eating the chips and mushrooms, and leaving the slab of meat.
-But I must admit, I did eat a few mouthfuls of the very tender steak without wanting to regurgitate and it was surprisingly good.
+Generally, I avoid red meat like it’s swine flu, so I had planned on eating the chips and mushrooms, and leaving the slab of meat.
+But, I must admit, I did eat a few mouthfuls of the very tender steak without wanting to regurgitate and it was surprisingly good.

 Despite Jude not wanting dessert, I insisted that I wouldn’t leave the table until I had acquainted myself with the sticky date pudding.
 Then the strangest thing happened.
 I barely scavenged two mouthfuls of my ice-cream laden, butter-scotchy delicious pudding (which was more a loaf) because someone, who had insisted that he didn’t want dessert, wouldn’t keep his pesky spoon away from it.